riklas/PassVault/README.md

 run 'git clone https://github.com/riklas/PassVault' to pull files from github

+1. cd to the bin dirctory

-run the passVaultSetup.sh to set up your environment
+2. run passVaultSetup.sh to set up your environment

+3. The encypted version of your password file will have a suffix of -enc

 Usage
 -----